What are PPP Loans, how do they work?

 There is also an abridged version, SBA Form 3508-EZ.
 We recommend using this form if possible, as it is easier to work with, but it can only be used if you:

-Once either of these forms are completed, simply submit it to the loan lender as soon as possible.
+Once either of these forms is completed, simply submit it to the loan lender as soon as possible.

 There's a lot to read within this packet, but the most crucial parts of it are the PPP Schedule A Worksheet, PPP Schedule A, and PPP Loan Forgiveness Calculation Form, as these are what's necessary to determine how much of the PPP Loan will be forgiven.
 You may also need to reference some amounts from your original loan application, so have that available as well.